mikejmcguirk/Neovim-Win10-Lazy/README.md

 - Create a PATH variable pointing to its location

-- ALE + prettier is used for formatting Markdown
+- ALE + prettier is used for formatting Markdown.
+Marksman does not contain a built-in formatter

-- For this config, a "MainBrowser" environment variable can be created for Markdown Preview containing the fully-qualified name of the Browser you want to use.
-If this variable does not exist, Markdown Preview will attempt to use your default browser

 ### Other Setup Notes

 - For Telescope, ripgrep is required for certain functions and fd is recommended

-  - Their Github repos contain compiled binaries
+  - Their GitHub repos contain compiled binaries

   - After placing them on your computer, update your PATH.
 They should then be recognized by Telescope

-- To be able to install fzf, just install cmake using the Windows binary distribution
+- To be able to install the Telescope fzf extension, install CMake using the Windows binary distribution

 - Treesitter requires a C compiler to be installed and defined in path in order to build its parsers.
-If you do not have one, the easiest solution is to download Zig for Windows and set a path to the directory the files are unzipped to
+If you do not have one, the easiest solution is to download Zig for Windows and set a path to the directory its files are unzipped to

+- In this config, Undotree's path is setup using Windows's built-in home directory path + "\\AppData\\local\\nvim\"

-- Using nvim or configuring Undotree through a symlink can cause inconsistent behavior with whether Undotree names the file history based on the symlink or the absolute file path.
-Avoiding symlinks with Neovim is recommended if using Undotree
+- Using Neovim or configuring Undotree through a symlink is not recommended.
+This can cause inconsistent behavior with whether the undo histories are renamed based on their symlink path or absolute path

+- For this config, a "MainBrowser" environment variable can be created containing the fully-qualified name of the Browser you want Markdown Preview to use.
+If this variable does not exist, Markdown Preview will attempt to use your default browser

+- By default, this config uses the Fluoromachine "delta" theme.
+An "NvimTheme" environment variable can be created and set to "blue" to enable a customized color scheme

 ### Windows Terminal Notes

 This config is targeted for Windows Terminal

-- Installing through Windows Store is easiest, as the default cmd will be automatically replaced.
-Windows Store will also handle automatic updating
+- Installing through Windows Store is easiest.
+Windows Terminal will be set to be your default terminal and Windows Store will automatically check for updates

-  - Alternatively, the project's Github repo contains manual installation instructions
+  - Alternatively, the project's GitHub repo contains manual installation instructions

 - Windows Terminal uses shift to override the mouse settings of the program running in the terminal Window.
 It does not currently have an option to disable this

+  - Otherwise, this config enables the mouse in Neovim then uses keymaps to disable the various controls, limiting mouse functionality only to Windows Terminal overrides

 - By default, Windows Terminal binds ctrl+v to Paste, overwriting Visual Block Mode.
-This binding can be removed in Windows Terminal in favor of an alternative like ctrl+shift+v
+This binding can be removed in Windows Terminal's settings in favor of an alternative like ctrl+shift+v

-  - Ctrl+q is also bound by default in Neovim as an equivalent of ctrl+v, but this config has that disabled in keymaps
+  - By default, Neovim also binds ctrl+q to enter Visual Block Mode.
+If needed, the keymap to disable this can be removed

 - A nerd font is required for viewing symbols (https://www.nerdfonts.com/)

 - After installing your font of choice, restart Windows Terminal then go to Settings to select it.
 Otherwise, the font will show as available but not actually be recognized

-- The appearance of Neovim in WinTerm is affected by the font size, the padding, and whether or not the scroll bar is enabled.
-The easiest way to adjust the Windows terminal settings is to set Windows terminal so the background is transluscent (decrease opacity below 100%) and set Neovim to have a solid background.
-This way you can see where Neovim ends and WinTerm's padding begins
+- The appearance of Neovim in Windows Terminal is affected by the font size, padding, and if the scroll bar is enabled

+  - To most easily see the difference between Neovim itself and Windows Terminal's padding, set Windows Terminal and Neovim to have different backgrounds

 - The guicursor style configs work in Windows Terminal.
-However, any guihighlight settings are overwritten by Windows Terminal's cursor color settings, so no highlight customization is present here
+However, any highlight settings are overwritten by Windows Terminal's cursor color settings, so no highlight configs are present here

 - This config might not work properly in the GUI or a different terminal environment

-### Config Notes

-- Does not rely on any pre-build distributions

-- Mouse is disabled by enabling it in NeoVim then using keymaps to disable all mouse actions.
-Except for the WinTerm shift override, the mouse should be non-functional

-- Includes fix for Harpoon tabline not highlighting properly on Windows

-- In this config, Undotree's path is configured using the native system path for the user's home directory + Neovim's default nvim-data path